 "I want students to see how they can use maths to build creativity and critical thinking skills.
 I will encourage my students to go on Mathematic trips such as joining competitions such as SEAMC and the UK's Maths Feast.
 I am looking forward to meeting LEH Foshan students very shortly!"

 Miss Nicola Pritchard joins LEH International School Foshan as a Teacher of Mathematics from an outstanding school linked to University of Warwick, ranked 4th in the UK for Mathematics.
 With her focus on innovation in learning, she joined the UK Department of Education's 'Accelerate' programme, designed for talented young teachers.
 She has a range of interests outside of the classroom including Forensic Science and Yu Gi Oh and is excited to be fully involved with the wide range of extra-curricular activities offered at LEH.

 “I believe mathematics is a fantastic life skill that is used in so many careers.
 I want students to realise that mathematics is everywhere, and the logic and problem-solving skills used in maths are transferable to many aspects of academic life and also life outside of education.
 I can't wait to embark on my international teaching journey with our LEH Foshan students.”

 - Dr Martin Kirk, Head of Science

 - Ms Elizabeth Hodges, Head of Biology

-- Mr Peter Farnsworth, Head of Technology
+- Mr Peter Farnsworth, Head of Design and Technology

 Dr Martin Kirk joins LEH Foshan as the Head of Science.
 Previously Dr Kirk was in the UK teaching IGCSE and A Level Chemistry, and he has also taught Science in British international schools around the world including in Thailand, Dubai and Spain.